Collaboration for Better Cancer Care

 There, the director of pediatric rehabilitation Mary E. Keen, MD, suggested a consultation with Larissa Pavone, MD, who is an attending pediatric physical medicine and rehabilitation physician with a special interest in cancer rehabilitation and director of the Day Rehabilitation Program at Marianjoy.
 Dr. Pavone sat down with the family to look at their options and discuss a plan of action.

 “We didn’t know there were options.
 They were amazing,” recalls Michelle.
 “Dr. Pavone made mountains move.
 The next day, we left with appointments in hand.”

 Better Collaboration Leads to Better Care

-Several years ago, Marianjoy began to receive therapy orders for children who were receiving proton therapy treatment at Northwestern Medicine Chicago Proton Center.
-These children are treated in a multidisciplinary clinic at Chicago Proton Center by a care team made up of several healthcare providers, including Dr. Pavone.
+Several years ago, Marianjoy began to receive therapy orders for children who were receiving proton therapy treatment at Northwestern Medicine Proton Center.
+These children are treated in a multidisciplinary clinic at Northwestern Medicine Proton Center by a care team made up of several healthcare providers, including Dr. Pavone.

 Dozens of pediatric patients have benefitted from the coordinated effort, including Trevor.

 Trevor followed a rigorous schedule involving trips to the Northwestern Medicine Central DuPage Hospital pediatric outpatient infusion center along with appointments for occupational and physical therapy.
 “He had a crazy schedule.
 He’d be receiving infusions, then occupational therapy or physical therapy.
 Sometimes it was both,” says Michelle.
 “He received the gold standard of care.
 It was clear they wanted the best for our kiddo.”